Streamlining Vendor Packet Processes

 Create Standardized Templates

 Develop standardized templates for vendor packets to ensure consistency.
+This helps your team always know what to do and where to start when onboarding a new vendor.
 Define the required format, layout, and content to streamline the automation process.

 Integrate Systems